1080 Main Street South, McKee, Kentucky 40447

 PRTC'S FIBER-TO-THE-HOME CONSTRUCTION IN PREPARATION TO CONNECT HOMES IN Jackson county TO NEXT-GENERATION BROADBAND

-A growing demand for high speed DSL service, video capabilities and the latest voice services drives Peoples Rural Telephone Cooperative to enable its customers to have access to the latest in technology.
+A growing demand for high speed broadband service, video capabilities and the latest voice services drives Peoples Rural Telephone Cooperative to enable its customers to have access to the latest in technology.
 PRTC plans to deploy fiber-to-the-home (FTTH) throughout its coverage area.
 This significant investment in technology lays the foundation for an upgrade that will enable PRTC to rapidly activate video, data, and voice services over their new FTTH network.

 The Jackson County deployment of FTTH has begun.
 PRTC has already invested over 4 million dollars in the beginning phase of this Jackson County FTTH project that will reach into the Gray Hawk, McKee, and Waneta communities.
 PRTC plans to begin offering FTTH to customers in those areas in late 2011.
 Immediately customers can expect to see contractors from Triple D Construction working closely with PRTC engineers.
 There will be installation of new aerial and buried fiber optic cable.
 Questions or concerns regarding this can be directed to the PRTC office at 287-7101.

 Fiber-to-the-home (FTTH) is the delivery of a communications signal over optical fiber from the operator’s switching equipment all the way to a home or business, thereby replacing existing copper infrastructure such as telephone wires and coaxial cable.
 Fiber-to-the-home is a relatively new and fast-growing method of providing higher bandwidth to customers.
 Connecting homes directly to fiber optic cable provides enormous improvements in the bandwidth that can be provided to customers.
-DSL modems rely on copper wire to deliver signals to your home – and copper can deliver high bandwidth only over short distances.
+Broadband modems rely on copper wire to deliver signals to your home – and copper can deliver high bandwidth only over short distances.
 Optical fiber does not have this limitation and thus is able to carry high bandwidth signals over great distances to homes and businesses.
 Only fiber-to-the-home can deliver the immense bandwidth that the online and video applications of the future will require.

 With online options of feature length movies for download, online gaming, watching your favorite television programs and news online, as well as the option to upload your own movies to email and the internet for viewing by others, there is a higher demand for more bandwidth than ever before.
 PRTC's FTTH will also bring expansion to the Peoples Telecom Digital Cable lineup, including HDTV and other features such as Video On Demand.
 PRTC wants to empower our customers with the fastest and most reliable network, Fiber-to-the-home will do this.